klin059/pyDEA_wrapper/README.md

 trivial as you will need to dig into the package and find the methods you want.

 **pyDEA wrapper** provides a wrapper approach to use **pyDEA** in Python scripts.
-It defines a Python object with methods that call **pyDEA** to solve DEA problems some useful functions for post-solution analysis.
+It defines a Python object with methods that call **pyDEA** to solve DEA problems and provides some useful functions for post-solution analysis.

 ## Usage